foundata/guidelines/oci-container-image-guide.md

 Signed registry attestations are the authoritative release evidence: each platform SBOM, SLSA provenance for the index and platforms, and the release-verification result.
 Workspace and CI artifacts are convenience copies.
+The signature authenticates the statement and its digest references; it does not retain the bytes behind every reference.
+Registry retention is an external control, and a local SHA-256 value is not an archive.

 - After final verification, ConClear MUST generate a release-verification predicate for the signed release-verification attestation; it is not a source